 You can also change the width of the columns to help make the information you are looking for easier to view.
-The mouse pointer changes to a resize icon when you move it over the border of a column in the table header.
-You can drag to manually set the size of column, and starting in Firefox 76 you can double-click a column divider to resize the column to the left of it to fit its contents.
+The mouse pointer changes to a resize icon when you move it over the border of a column.
+You can drag to manually set the size of column.
+Starting in Firefox 76 you can double-click a column divider to resize the column to the left of it to fit its contents.

 The Reset Columns command on the context menu also resets the width of the columns to the default values.

 Clicking the column header label sorts the request list by that column.
 You can reset the sort to the default by selecting "Reset Sorting" from the context menu.

 Here is a list of all available columns: